bnb-chain/community-contributions/README.md

 extend beyond these suggestions.
 Our commitment to innovation knows no bounds, and we eagerly embrace fresh and inventive concepts!

-The BNB Chain Wishlist offers a repository to nurture visionary endeavours and make a meaningful impact on the BNB Chain's development.
+The BNB Chain Wishlist offers a repository to nurture visionary endeavors and make a meaningful impact on the BNB Chain's development.
 Whether you're exploring novel technologies, devising cutting-edge solutions, or revolutionizing decentralized applications, you can find the most demanding and innovative areas..